nobrains-29/Smart-Brain/README.md

 # Smart-Brain

-[Click here](https://nobrains-29.github.io/Smart-Brain/) to view the site in the browser.
+[Click here](https://nobrains-29.github.io/Smart-Brain/) to view this site in your browser.

 ## Things you can do in this site are -
 ### Create an account ![Register](https://github.com/nobrains-29/Smart-Brain/blob/master/Images/Register.jpg?raw=true)